How Much Is Three Quarts Of Water

 Understanding Meniscus

 When measuring liquids in a clear measuring cup, be sure to read the measurement at eye level.
-The surface of the liquid will form a curve, called a meniscus.
+Which means the surface of the liquid will form a curve, called a meniscus.
 For accurate measurement, read the volume at the bottom of the meniscus.
 This ensures that you are accounting for the slight curvature of the liquid's surface.

 Memorize Basic Conversions